Changolaxtra/rate-limiter/README.md

 This library allows to create more **API Key Policies**, by creating the model and calling the `saveOrUpdate` method in the repository.

 - Example of creating and adding one policy:

+**Note**: If `isUnlimited` is set as `true`, it means that all the request for that API Key will be processed and the other parameters will be ignored.

 ````java
 import com.changolaxtra.cloud.ratelimiter.core.PlanLimitBucket;